kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 // HeaderConfig defines the configuration for header-based session persistence. type HeaderConfig struct {
     // Name defines the name of the header used for session persistence.
+    // Header names MUST be unique across all route rules within a Gateway.
     //
     // Support: Extended
     //